864-330-5626

 • Deodorize disposal, dishwasher, and refrigerator.
 Neutralize odors and clean all mold and mildew.

 • Repair leaky faucets.
-Make sure toilet flushes properly.
+Make sure toilet flushes properly and doesn't "wiggle."

 • Test all electrical outlets.